indigotree/www-bagnallcentre-com/content/fitness-and-exercise/_index.md

 **To book your place in any of our classes please call us on 01494 791288**

+**Please note that classes are subject to Practitioners’ availability and holidays.**

 ### Opening Hours

 |                    |               |